‘Pirate’ Winemaker Notches 20 Years

 Sue Smith admits with a laugh the recent description of Warren Smith her winemaking husband as ‘more of a pirate than a winemaker’ was cheeky, though not far from the truth.

 The description afforded by wine writer Des Houghton, referred to the winemaker’s ‘mischievous smile’, ‘distinctive grey flowing beard and the glint in his eye as he pours me another red’.
-Such a description given in Queensland’s Granite Belt wine region would be more than sufficient for the postman to identify Warren, a popular character, who with wife Sue this year notches up 20 years at Pyramids Road Wines.
+Such a description given in Queensland’s Granite Belt wine region would be more than sufficient for the postman to identify Warren, a popular character, who with wife Sue in 2019 notched up 20 years at Pyramids Road Wines.

 Motivated by a change in lifestyle and leaving the busyness of the Sunshine Coast behind, the pair both formerly teachers traded life in the classroom for the vineyards in 1999, with a move to the Granite Belt.
 Warren and Sue converted what was once an old stone fruit orchard into vineyards and after many years in the establishment phase, they opened the cellar door at Pyramids Road Wines.